 Notice that the calculus of the stationary time upper bound is obtained under the following constraint: for each vertex in the N-cube there are one ongoing arc and one outgoing arc that are removed.
 The calculus does not consider (balanced) Hamiltonian cycles, which are more regular and more binding than this constraint.
-In this later context, we claim that the upper bound for the stopping time should be reduced.
+Moreover, the bound is obtained using Markov Inequality which is frequently coarse.
+For the classical random walkin the N-cube, without removing any Hamiltonian cycle, the mixing time is in $\Theta(N \ln N)$.
+We conjecture that in our context, the mixing time is also in $\Theta(N \ln N)$.